 Simultaneous Co-Injection

-Simultaneous co-injection injects both skin and core materials into the mold cavity at the same time, via a coaxial nozzle.
-The skin material forms an outer stream that envelopes the core stream as they flow into the cavity.
+Simultaneous co-injection delivers both materials through a coaxial nozzle at the same time.
+The skin forms an outer annular stream that envelopes the core stream as both flow into the cavity.
+This creates the sandwich structure from the injection point outward, rather than building it in two phases.

 Using two materials in a single production cycle unlocks a range of strategic benefits for manufacturers.
 From dramatic cost savings to enhanced sustainability, co-injection molding stands out for high-volume production.